 One recipe that caught my eye was her Greek Island Style Stuffed Calamari with Rice and Herbs.
 I'm a big fan of squid - the grilled kind, instead of the deep fried ringlets, though there's a time and a place for everything.
 This sautéed calamari with tomato caper salsa is still one of my favorites, and I'm happy to now add a new calamari recipe to my files.

 I California-nized her dish a bit and dropped the rice and replaced it with quinoa, because you know how good quinoa is for you.
-If you need a refresher, take a read of the 27 Science Backed Health Benefits.
 I added a few other tweaks to the recipe and I think you could do the same, stuffing the calamari with whatever you like, as long as it would hold up under the cooking technique.

 I love this dish with a crisp white wine.
 It is after all a healthy recipe with Mediterranean roots.